Ica stones: Identification as hoaxes

-Despite Uschuya's confession, supporters of the stones' authenticity were not convinced that they were fakes.
+Despite Uchuya's confession, supporters of the stones' authenticity were not convinced that they were fakes.
 Doubt was cast both on his confession, suggested to have been done simply to avoid prison time, and on the idea that a poor farmer without a formal education could have made tens of thousands of stones.
-Uschuya is far from the only farmer known to have made such stones.
-In addition to Uschuya and Gutiérrez, other self-admitted makers of Ica stones include Pedro Huamán, Aparicio Aparcana, and others.
-In later interviews, Uschuya has contradictingly corroborated that he faked the stones or stated that he simply claimed to have done so to avoid prison.
-In a 1995 interview for the NBC documentary The Mysterious Origins of Man, Uschuya again admitted to the hoax but also claimed that Cabrera in his collection had "about 5000 genuine stones", either real artifacts or made by someone else.
+Uchuya is far from the only farmer known to have made such stones.
+In addition to Uchuya and Gutiérrez, other self-admitted makers of Ica stones include Pedro Huamán, Aparicio Aparcana, and others.
+In later interviews, Uchuya has contradictingly corroborated that he faked the stones or stated that he simply claimed to have done so to avoid prison.
+In a 1995 interview for the NBC documentary The Mysterious Origins of Man, Uchuya again admitted to the hoax but also claimed that Cabrera in his collection had "about 5000 genuine stones", either real artifacts or made by someone else.

-There is no evidence that Cabrera colluded with Uschuya to produce fake stones or that his motivation was any other than to preserve what he thought was genuine artifacts and try to generate archaeological interest.
+There is no evidence that Cabrera colluded with Uchuya to produce fake stones or that his motivation was any other than to preserve what he thought were genuine artifacts and try to generate archaeological interest.
 Cabrera being a medical professional and supposedly medical scenes being common on the stones has led some to suggest that Cabrera was also involved in their creation.
-Despite Uschuya's confession, Cabrera continued to maintain that the stones were real.
-His explanation for this was that the stones made by Uschuya were copies or replicas of original, real, stones so that they could be sold to tourists legally.
+Despite Uchuya's confession, Cabrera continued to maintain that the stones were real.
+His explanation for this was that the stones made by Uchuya were copies or replicas of original, real, stones so that they could be sold to tourists legally.
 According to Cabrera, the number of fake Ica stones was very small, only about 20–40 specimens.
-Cabrera has also that there existed genuine hoards of stones at a secret location guarded by "Uschuya and others", including in a secret cave near the Ica River.
+Cabrera has also stated that there existed genuine hoards of stones at a secret location guarded by "Uchuya and others", including in a secret cave near the Ica River.
 No evidence has been presented for the supposed cave's existence and the story is by skeptics presumed to have been made up by Cabrera.
 Von Däniken claimed in his book Gold of the Gods to at one point have been taken to the cave by Cabrera but later admitted to have made this up when the story was disputed by Cabrera.

 In some cases, the designs on the stones clearly reflect cultural sentiments around the time of their "discovery".
 Around the time of the AIDS epidemic in the 1980s and 90s, "newly discovered" stones for instance appeared to warn of homosexual promiscuity as a risk factor for weakening the immune system.